The Widening Access team works to increase the number of young people and adults from underrepresented backgrounds who progress to higher education.

 Access is one of the three lifecycle stages at Brunel and works to meet the aims and targets set in our Access and Participation Plan.

-Areas we cover: We work in the west London boroughs of Hillingdon, Hounslow, Brent, Ealing, Hammersmith and Fulham, and Harrow.
+We work in the west London boroughs of Hillingdon, Hounslow, Brent, Ealing, Hammersmith and Fulham, and Harrow.
 We also work with schools in the Thames Valley, Bedfordshire, Buckinghamshire, and Oxfordshire.
+If you wish to speak with a member of our team, please click here.

 Who we work with